CartoDB/academy/_app/_cartojs-ground-up/03-basic-interactivity.md

 Since we have only point data in our earthquake dataset, we will be focusing on the `marker` type of CartoCSS, but as you can see in the [documentation](https://carto.com/docs/cartodb-platform/cartocss/) it is only one of several elements that can be styled directly on your map.

-An easy way to get used to the basics of CartoCSS is by using the [Vizualization Wizard](https://carto.com/docs/cartodb-editor/maps/#wizards) in the CartoDB Editor.
+An easy way to get used to the basics of CartoCSS is by using the [Vizualization Wizard](https://carto.com/docs/cartodb-editor/maps/#wizards) in the CARTO Editor.
 It allows you to pick different visualizations to style them differently in the wizard.

 Make sure you're in "MAP VIEW" to see your data visualized with _Simple_.
 Sticking with _Simple_, click on the [CartoCSS Editor tab](https://carto.com/docs/cartodb-editor/maps/#cartocss) (the one with `CSS`) two below the Wizards tab to see how your data is styled.